 Chorionic Gonadotrophin Injection

-INDICATIONS OF USING HCG 2000
+INDICATIONS OF USING HUCOG 2000

 DOSAGE AND ADMINISTRATION

-Hypogonadotrophin hypogonadism and cryptorchidism
+Hypogonadotrophin and Hypogonadism

 Contra-Indication and Warnings

-Stimulation of ovulation with HCG 2000 may lead to superovulation and the hyperstimulation syndrome.
+Stimulation of ovulation with HUCOG 2000 may lead to superovulation and the hyperstimulation syndrome.
 Oestrogen assays will detect the excessive response so that HUCOG (HCG) may be withheld in that particular treatment cycle.
 In the male, high dosages of HUCOG may lead to oedema and in such cases dosages should be considerably reduced.

-Headache, irritability, restlessness, depression, fatigue, edema, gynecomastia, sexual precocity, pain at the site of injection.
+Headache, irritability, restlessness, depression, fatigue, Edema, gynecomastia, sexual precocity, pain at the site of injection.